3D Field of Junctions: A Noise-Robust, Training-Free Structural Prior for Volumetric Inverse Problems: Results

 \subsection{Ablation Study}

-We perform an ablation study on the \emph{engine} CT dataset at the lowest SNR level (P50), to assess the influence of patch size, stride, batch size, and number of regions on reconstruction quality.
-For this experiment, we first reconstruct the 3D volume from its sparse, noisy projections using the standard CGLS algorithm, and then fit \method{} to the resulting volume under different parameter configurations.
+We perform an ablation study on the \emph{engine} CT dataset at the lowest SNR level (P50), to assess the influence of patch size, stride, batch size, and number of regions on reconstruction quality and runtime.
+For this experiment, we first reconstruct the 3D volume from its sparse, noisy projections using the standard CGLS algorithm, and then fit \method{} to the resulting volume under different parameter settings.

-Results are reported in \Cref{tab:ablation}.
-Increasing the patch size generally improves reconstruction quality (higher MS-SSIM and 3D PSNR) in low-SNR settings, but at the cost of increased runtime.
-We expect that the optimal patch size is likely an increasing function of noise level, as larger patches can average out more noise.

-Using a stride of 2 achieves a favorable trade-off between reconstruction fidelity and efficiency; slightly higher fidelity is possible with a stride of 1, but at a substantial computational price.

-The batch size for parallel processing primarily affects runtime, with no impact on reconstruction accuracy.
-Varying the number of regions per junction shows that using two or three regions provides the best balance of reconstruction quality and speed.

-It is possible that higher junction complexity could prove beneficial for particularly complex structures, or with additional steps of refinement optimization.
-Our default configuration uses a patch size of 10, stride of 2, batch size of 6, and $M=3$ regions per junction.

-The complete set of ablation results, including additional configurations for initialization and refinement iterations as well as detailed runtime comparisons, is provided in the Appendix \Cref{tab:ablation_appendix} and \Cref{fig:ct_p50_slice_ablation_results_appendix}.